jraygauthier/jrg_pypi2nix_tests/README.md

  -  It uses by default a pinned nixpkgs set which you can find in `./nix/sandbox-pkgs.nix`.

+ -  It uses a completely pure environment from which to run `pypi2nix`.
+    This environment is defined in `./nix/tools-deps.nix` which share the pinned `<nixpkgs>` with the actual project environement.
+We use nix's shebang notation to run the `update_from_requirements_txt.sh`.

+ -  All `pypi2nix` arguments are encoded in the `update_from_requirements_txt.sh` script which make running `pypi2nix` a reproducible process.

  -  Uses `setuptools_scm` to version the project so that a git tag such as `v0.0.0` is used as the single source of truth for the project's version.